Does African American Hair Grow Faster Dirty?

 Our blog has more resources on topics like hair rinses for African American hair, breakage vs new growth, how to make African American hair curly without heat, is hair growth genetic, postpartum hair loss timeline, African American hair restoration, hair topper for African American hair, and more.

-Whether you want to learn how to regrow edges of African American hair or how to regrow bald patches in African American, you can trust Allurium Beauty as your guide along the way.
+Whether you want to learn how to regrow edges of African American hair or how to regrow bald patches in African American, you can trust Rennora Beauty as your guide along the way.
 Get our hair growth serum to support the unique texture and growth patterns of your hair today!